Downtown Norfolk, VA

 History enthusiasts take note: Norfolk’s downtown is home to some of the oldest, most storied sites in the region with historical landmarks around almost every corner!
 A journey along the Cannonball Trail, a self-guided historical tour, is a must-do; just be sure to factor in at least two hours to see it all!
 On this tour you’ll get a sense of what daily life was once like; and you’ll see historic homes including the Moses Myers House, the Willoughby- Baylor House and the Hunter House Victorian Museum.
 You’ll see the MacArthur Memorial, the final resting place and museum honoring General of the Army Douglas MacArthur and his wife; the Armed Forces Memorial and the Norfolk Southern Museum.

 After strolling along the streets of the neighborhoods you’ve likely worked up quite the appetite!
 Well, you’re in luck, because our downtown is home to some of the regions most revered, and delicious eateries.
 For classic seafood dishes served in an upscale- casual atmosphere, head over to 456 Fish on Granby Street.
 Granby Street is often referred to as “restaurant row”, and offers up everything from authentic Asian cuisine to refined, farm-to-table fare and much more!
-If you’re looking for something more exotic, head to Chartreuse Bistro or Saint Germain; both are sure to have something to sate your plate.
+If you’re looking for something more exotic, head to Chartreuse Bistro; it is sure to have something to sate your plate.
 Want to experience a part of Norfolk’s history while dining?
 Then reserve a table at the historic Freemason Abbey Restaurant, a beautifully preserved 142-year-old church turned restaurant.
 If you are looking for multiple options under one roof, make your way to Waterside District, downtown's dining and entertainment hotspot located along the Elizabeth River.